 You’ve heard the old adage “time is money.”
-Well, it couldn’t be truer when it comes to investing.
+Well, it couldn’t be more true when it comes to investing.
 Your age helps you dictate how you invest because it depends upon your time horizon.
 A couple nearing retirement has different investment requirements than a couple with a newborn.

 If you’re just starting out, and your main focus is on cash flow, money may be tight but you still need to take advantage of any retirement plan savings programs your employer has to offer—especially if there is a matching component.